TCP-AO/Presentations/README.md

 Oct 19, 2020    NANOG80     Melchior Aelmans  It is time...to replace MD5
 Nov 10, 2020    DENOG12     Melchior Aelmans  It is time to replace MD5 with TCP-AO https://www.youtube.com/watch?v=UOBGjdTMN80
 ```

+In case you are interesting in learning more about TCP-AO, want to test and play with it yourself, want to collaborate, etc. please do reach out to Greg Hankins (greg.hankins@nokia.com) or Melchior Aelmans (maelmans@juniper.net).